masudcsesust04/ewallet-api/readme.md

 # Ewallet API application

 ## Application overview
-This project provies a RESTful API server to implement a ewallet.
+This project provides a RESTful API server for implementing a digital wallet system, enabling core functionalities such as user account management, balance tracking, deposits, withdrawals, and transaction history.

 ## Project Setup
 - Go 1.23.2 or higher